-Students must be age 17 or older by May 31, 2016 to be eligible for the 2016 program.
+In order to be eligible, students must be age 17 or older by the start of the program.
 There are NO EXCEPTIONS to the set age requirement due to regulations set by Environmental Health and Safety and Winship Cancer Institute.

 Winship Cancer Institute does not provide for housing, meals, parking or transportation.

 This year's program will run for six weeks from June 5th –July 13th.